gomayonqui/ba_gem/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install ba

 ## Usage

 ### Checkout the different commands by running
     $ ba

-### Install
-    Run the following command if you don't have any config/config.yml file in your local path

-    $ ba install

-### Modify the ~/config/config.yml with your bank info
-    $ vi ~/config/config.yml

 ### Run the command for your bank
     $ ba [BANK] balance